Nassau Democrats propose new bill allowing refund on red-light camera fees

 Lawmakers at the press conference said they don’t have plans to get rid of the red-light camera program like Suffolk County did, but they did say they wanted to protect Nassau County citizens.

-The legislation, named “Fair Fees Accountability Act” contains three components.
-First is the elimination of all unlawful red-light camera fees permanently.
+The legislation, named “Fair Fees Accountability Act,” contains three components.
+First is the permanent elimination of all unlawful red-light camera fees.
 Next, the legislation calls for a fund to repay drivers who were overcharged.

 Finally, the legislation seeks to create an oversight committee to prevent future abuses of state traffic law.